Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 ```

 * is
   * This is a linker.
 It is not mandatory.
-The code is prettier with it than without it.
+The code is prettier with it.
 * eventually
   * This is mandatory.
 It transform a promise into a promise result.
 [Read more about Chai as promised and Eventually](https://www.npmjs.com/package/chai-as-promised)
 * not